2012 Nissan Pathfinder Interior

 - “In every significant measurement, from shoulder room to leg room, the Pathfinder is a few inches tighter than the Explorer and Traverse.
 This means the second row is really only comfortable for two occupants, and the third is even smaller.
 Full-size adults can forget about the third row's tiny nose-bleed seats.” -- Autoblog

-The Pathfinder comes with fewer standard features than many midsize crossovers, though it’s on-par with truck-based seven-seaters.
+The Pathfinder comes with fewer standard features than many midsize crossovers offer, though it’s on-par with truck-based seven-seaters.
 Standard features include manual air conditioning, cruise control, power locks and a six-speaker AM/FM/CD stereo.
 The mid-level SV trim adds a six-disc CD player, leather-wrapped steering wheel and a second-row fold-down center armrest, while the premium LE trim comes standard with a heated steering wheel, wood-grain trim and a USB input jack.
 LE trims with the V8 engine come standard with a navigation system, though navigation is optional on V6 LE trims.

 Reviewer opinion is mixed on the ease of use of the Pathfinder’s features.
 One tester says that most controls are simple to use, but others note that the layout needs an update, and say the buttons aren’t user-friendly.
 The navigation system doesn’t take over many other audio or climate functions, which reviewers appreciate.